element0/hiena/src/cosmos/cosmos_exec.md

 these are fudge modules.  provide mapper and transformer interfaces. benifit from customization and extensibility.  --virtualization.

   lookup_fudge.so

-the lookup engine.  this runs on all machines.  i suppose it could be virtualized.  but its speed benefits from abi.
+the lookup engine.  this runs on all machines.  i suppose it could be virtualized.  but its speed benefits from direct abi.

   bind://
   cascade://